27 Dec 2016

 It’s a book of over 200 pages which was interesting enough that I kept on turning them… but not so gripping that I couldn’t put it down and forget about it.
 The writing is clear and I could see the author’s point - many times - as he shows us both good and bad beginnings to works of fiction.
 He explains the importance of the ‘inciting incident’, too, and how there must be some kind of conflict to keep people’s interest.

-He also establishes the difference between a ‘story-worthy’ problem and an opening problem, and there were some interesting points about plot development, and the importance of solving an initial difficulty only to find oneself in a new and perhaps more difficult one which also relates to the overall story.
+He also establishes the difference between a ‘story-worthy’ problem and an opening problem.
+There are some interesting points about plot development, and the importance of solving an initial difficulty, only to find oneself in a new and perhaps more difficult one which also relates to the overall story.

 However, I found it a little frustrating that the books and stories cited as examples were mostly ones I’d never heard of, many of them in the thriller or men’s fiction genres.
 That’s not unreasonable when the writer is a man, of course; but the kind of books I enjoy writing, many of which seem to be reasonable sellers, very often don’t follow this kind of pattern at all.